danfuzz/samizdat/doc/samizdat-0-lib/Collection.md

 #### `size(collection) <> int`

 Returns the number of elements in the given collection.
-For core collections, this is defined as follows:

-* `Int` &mdash; the number of significant bits (not bytes) in the value when represented in twos-complement form, including a high-order sign bit.
-The minimum size of an int is 1, which is the size of both `0` and `-1`.

-* `String` &mdash; the number of characters.

-* `List` &mdash; the number of elements.

-* `Map` &mdash; the number of mappings (bindings).

 <br><br>
 ### Primitive Definitions